Whisky Experience at Home with Once Upon a Whisky

 The story of Syndicate 58/6 is very fascinating, and its latest recipe has the signature of the celebrated master blender Richard Paterson.

-In 1958, a rare blend of Scotch malt and grain whiskies was found in 10 casks in a warehouse in Port of Leith, which was owned by William Muir Bond 9 Ltd. The blend had been distilled in 1954 and made into a recipe that dated back to the 1800s.
-The directors at William Muir Bond 9 Ltd and a close group of friends (6 in total, hence the name of the whisky) waited until 1966 when the whisky clocked its 12th year and was bottled.
-Containing 18 different single malts and 4 grains – maturation went through by using the Solera system, the last year spent time in Oloroso Sherry cask as a finish.
+In 1958, a rare blend of Scotch malt and grain whiskies was found in 10 casks in a warehouse in Port of Leith, which William Muir Bond 9 Ltd owned.
+The blend had been distilled in 1954 and made into a recipe that dated back to the 1800s.
+The directors at William Muir Bond 9 Ltd and a close group of friends (6 in total, hence the whisky name) waited until 1966 when the whisky clocked its 12th year and was bottled.
+Containing 18 different single malts and 4 grains, maturation was done using the Solera system; I spent time in Oloroso Sherry cask as a finish last year.
 A true delicacy!

 Insight: The Solera System

 Sherry is a fortified wine whose casks are very popularly used for maturing whisky.
-Depending on the type of sherry used, this will impact the flavour of the whisky adding spicy and sweet, fruity notes, or more nutty and dry hints.
+Depending on the type of sherry used, this will impact the flavour of the whisky, adding spicy, sweet, fruity notes or more nutty, dry hints.

 But, back to the solera system: this is the warehousing system used for sherry casks.
-These are arranged in different tiers (criaderas), with the wine of the same age contained at each level.
+These are arranged in different tiers (criaderas), with wine of the same age contained at each level.
 The youngest wine from the latest harvest will be placed on top, and the oldest one (called solera), ready to be bottled, is placed at the bottom.
-When part of the wine is taken from the solera, it is replaced with wine from the upper level, which is the second oldest – and this part of wine will be replaced by the younger wine and so on, making it effectively a blend of different wines of different ages.
+When part of the wine is taken from the solera, it is replaced with wine from the upper level, which is the second oldest – and the younger wine will replace this part of the wine, effectively blending different wines of different ages.
 This process allows the winemaker to obtain a consistent product at each batch.

-(The website sherrynotes.com offers a really good and in-depth description of the Solera system, should you wish to learn more).
+(The website sherrynotes.com offers an excellent and in-depth description of the Solera system, should you wish to learn more).

 So, we finally got to the peaty side of our tasting pack!